-I especially enjoy “workbooks” with exercises, journal entries, and other interactive elements.
-These help readers move from personal reflection to planned action.
-Books offer powerful support for the process of behavior change.
+As a “workbook doctor,” I craft texts with exercises, journal entries, and other interactive elements.
+These help readers move through a cycle of learning — from observation and reflection to planning and action.
+Books can offer powerful support for the process of behavior change.

-I have an M.A. in instructional design and have been writing and editing since 1980—mostly freelance.
+I have an M.A. in instructional design and have been writing professionally since 1979.
 My experience includes work as a technical writer for Fredrickson Communications, Park Nicollet Medical Foundation, and the St. Paul Companies.

-Over the years I’ve worked with Cengage Learning, Houghton Mifflin Company, Hazelden Publishing, Mayo Clinic, UnitedHealth Group, Fieldstone Alliance, Learning Strategies Corporation, and other organizations and individuals.
+As a self-employed writer and development editor, I’ve worked with Cengage Learning, Houghton Mifflin Company, Hazelden Publishing, Mayo Clinic, UnitedHealth Group, and other organizations and individuals.

-Since 1990, I’ve been a contributing editor to the Master Student Series of books by Dave Ellis.
-Becoming a Master Student is America’s best-selling college textbook, now in its 14th edition.
+Since 1989 I’ve been the contributing editor for the Master Student Series of books published by Cengage Learning.
+Becoming a Master Student by Dave Ellis is America’s best-selling college textbook, now in its 15th edition.

 My books include:

 - Career Planning Supplement to Becoming a Master Student by Dave Ellis, Stan Lankowitz, Ed Stupka, and Doug Toft, Houghton Mifflin, 2002.